jhpyle/docassemble/_docs/development.md

 you encounter problems.
 For example, if the server is unable to access a file because your text editor has placed a lock on it, don't be surprised if you see an error.

+If you are not using [Docker], but you are using Linux, you can use sshfs to create a mount in your home directory that maps to the [Playground].

+First, if you don't have an SSH key stored in `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`, generate one:

+{% highlight bash %}
+ssh-keygen -t rsa
+{% endhighlight %}

+Then, run the following as root, from your home directory:

+{% highlight bash %}
+mkdir -p /var/www/.ssh
+cat .ssh/id_rsa.pub >> /var/www/.ssh/authorized_keys
+chown www-data.www-data /var/www/.ssh/authorized_keys
+chmod 700 /var/www/.ssh/authorized_keys
+{% endhighlight %}

+{% highlight bash %}
+mkdir pg
+sshfs -o idmap=user www-data@localhost:/usr/share/docassemble/files pg
+{% endhighlight %}

 # <a name="testing"></a>Workflow for automated testing